Natural 2HDMs without FCNCs: TWO NEW 2HDM TYPES

-Recently, in Ref.~\cite{Arroyo-Urena:2020fkt} the importance of studying the couplings to the SM Higgs was highlighted as a way to discern among different multi-scalar scenarios.
+Recently, the importance of studying the couplings of the SM Higgs as a way to distinguish among different multi-scalar scenarios was highlighted in Ref.~\cite{Arroyo-Urena:2020fkt}.
 In particular, different imprints that the SM and BSM scenarios leave on the Higgs Yukawa couplings were identified.
-Namely, for the SM we know that when the Higgs couplings are plotted as function of the fermion mass they lay on a single line.
-In fact, this also occurs for the 2HDM of Type-I but with a different slope.
+Namely, in the SM those couplings lay on a single line if plotted as a function of the fermion mass.
+This also occurs for the 2HDM of Type-I but with a different slope.
 On the other hand, for the Type-II the Higgs Yukawa couplings will lay on two lines, one for down-type quarks and leptons and one for up-type quarks.
-Now, within our Type-A, the top Yukawa coupling will deviate from the line defined by the remaining fermions, while in Type-B all third generation Yukawa couplings will lay on a different line than the light fermions.
+Now, within Type-A the top Yukawa coupling will deviate from the line defined by the remaining fermions.
+In Type-B all third generation Yukawa couplings will lay on a different line than the ones of the light fermions.